AnyBody/anyscript/_posts/2017-05-25-body-model-configurator.md

 BM-Plugin comes integrated with AMMR v2.2(???) and it is available to use in AMS starting with version v7.2(???).
 All you have to do is to make sure that you have these versions or later available on your computer.
 You can find more information about how to get the latest AMMR [here](https://anyscript.org/getting-started/).
-Once you make sure that you have the latest version of AMS and AMMR installed, load your model which contains the `HumanModel`:
+Once you have everything ready, load your model containing the `HumanModel`:

 {% highlight AnyScriptDoc %}
 {% raw %}